ZeroXLR/first-order-logic-gitbook/0/induction_metatheory/alternatives.md

 {% set clIR = "\\text{cl}(\\mathscr{I},\\mathscr{R})" %}
 {% set IR = "\\mathscr{I},\\mathscr{R}" %}

-> Here, I discuss some alternative ways of looking at induction.
-Depending on the context, these ways may be easier to work with than the basic way given earlier.
+> Here, I discuss an alternative way of looking at induction.
+Depending on the context, this way may be easier to work with than the basic way given earlier.

 ## Definition DerPar